-Diabetes is a group of diseases in which the body either doesn’t produce enough or any insulin, does not properly use the insulin that is produced, or a combination of both.
+Diabetes is a group of diseases in which the body doesn’t produce enough or any insulin, doesn’t properly use the insulin that is produced, or exhibits a combination of both.
 When any of these things happens, the body is unable to get sugar from the blood into the cells.
 That leads to high blood sugar levels.

-Glucose, the form of sugar found in your blood, is one of your chief energy sources.
-Lack of insulin or resistance to insulin causes sugar to build up in your blood.
+Glucose, the form of sugar found in your blood, is one of your main energy sources.
+A lack of insulin or resistance to insulin causes sugar to build up in your blood.
 This can lead to many health problems.

 The three main types of diabetes are: